caglarmert/ICIP2025/README.md

+---

-# ICIP2025: Histopathology Colecteral Cancer Semantic Segmentation Models and Whole Slide Image Downscaling
+# ICIP 2025: Semantic Segmentation Models and WSI Downscaling for Colorectal Cancer Histopathology

-This repository provides tools for downscaling Whole Slide Images (WSIs) and training segmentation models on the **ICIP2025 Grand Challenge dataset**, which includes WSI `.svs` images and corresponding `GeoJSON` annotation files.
+This repository contains tools for **downscaling Whole Slide Images (WSIs)** and **training semantic segmentation models** on the **ICIP2025 Grand Challenge dataset**, which includes `.svs` WSIs and their corresponding `GeoJSON` annotations.

-We generate downscaled datasets at **20x** and **40x** magnifications that match the structure and format of the provided **60x** dataset.
-All processing is done patch-by-patch using a configurable downscaling pipeline.
+We generate additional datasets at **40x** and **20x** magnifications to match the structure and format of the original **60x** dataset.
+The entire pipeline processes WSIs **patch-by-patch**, allowing flexible and scalable handling of large images.

 ---